hashicorp/terraform-provider-aws/website/docs/r/iot_topic_rule.html.markdown

 * `use_base64` - (Required) Boolean to enable base64 encoding

 ## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN of the topic rule